garciart/network-automation/exercises/README.md

 child.expect_exact('R2#')
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

-Once again, make this change permanent, by copying the running configuration to the device's startup configuration, as described in [Save the device's running configuration as the startup configuration](#save-the-devices-running-configuration-as-the-startup-configuration "Save the device's running configuration as the startup configuration").
+Once again, make the changes permanent by following the instructions in the [Update the startup configuration of the device](#update-the-startup-configuration-of-the-device "Update the startup configuration of the device") exercise.

 >**NOTE** - ***IMPORTANT!** Do not append a carriage return (```\r```) to commands when connected through a VTY line!
-Review the EOL explanation in [Access the device's Privileged EXEC mode](#access-the-devices-privileged-exec-mode "Access the device's Privileged EXEC mode")*
+Review the EOL explanation in the [Access the Privileged EXEC mode of the device](#access-the-privileged-exec-mode-of-the-device "Access the Privileged EXEC mode of the device")* exercise.

->**NOTE** - The Console port connection you have been using does not time out.
-However, by default, connections to the VTY lines will time out after 10 minutes.
-This means that, bewteen exercise, you may see this message:
+>**NOTE** - By default, connections to the VTY lines will time out after 10 minutes.
+This means that, between exercises, you may see this message:
 >
 >```Connection closed by foreign host.```
 >
 >If you like, you can change the timeout value.
-For example, if you want to change it to 1 hour and 30 seconds:
+For example, if you want to change it to 1 hour and 15 seconds:
 >
 >```
 >configure terminal
 >line vty 0 4
->exec-timeout 60 30
+>exec-timeout 60 15
 >end
 >```
 >